Chubb Limited

 Recent Strategic Developments:

-- Cigna's Asian Business Acquisition (2022): Expanded personal accident and supplemental health (A&H) and life insurance business with the acquisition of Cigna's operations in several Asian markets.
+- 2022: Acquired Cigna's A&H and life insurance business in several Asian markets.

 Financial Performance